-20. Negotiate insurance rates
+16. Negotiate insurance rates

-Mine, for instance, immediately told me that I could be saving money by taking off a few extra things that didn’t really matter (why didn’t we do this sooner…?).
+Mine, for instance, immediately told me that I could be saving money by taking off a few extra things that didn’t matter (why didn’t we do this sooner…?).

 Also, you can save by taking a good drivers class (it saved me a few bucks each month), and you can also get student discounts if you’re a good student.

 Related: 20 Side Hustles Perfect For Moms

-21. Learn how to take care of your car
+17. Learn how to take care of your car

 Learning how to take care of your car is crucial in making sure it lasts a long time and doesn’t break.
-Here is a list of a few things to know if you have a car.

-22. Rent out a room
+18. Rent out a room

 Do you have extra space in your house?